 Some people put holes in the tubes where dry dog food can pass through.
 When your dog rolls the tube around on the ground, these kibbles come out one by one.

 Since it takes a lot of time for everything to come out, this method slowly feeds your dog without the use of a dog bowl.
 This works to mentally stimulate your pets, too, to think about how to get food out of the tube.
-It works as a DIY dog treats dispenser too!
+It works as a DIY dog treat dispenser, too!

 Prevent fast eating with the use of empty tin cans.
-They make perfect DIY slow feeders too!
+They make perfect DIY slow feeders as well!

 Empty and clean a tin can and allow it to dry.
 Create holes on the sides of the can where dog food can come out.
 Place your dog’s food inside the can and close off the lid.

 Just like with cardboard tubes, your pets need to roll the can to get their food.
-And it is a DIY dog treat dispenser you can use during mental stimulation or training.
+It is a DIY dog treat dispenser you can use during mental stimulation or training.